-Ninniku Miso: The Japanese Garlic Miso Paste Recipe
+Ninniku Miso: Sweet and Savory Garlic Miso Condiment

-The other day, I bought a Japanese condiment mainly meant for rice and vegetable dishes at a drugstore near my house.
+The other day, for this blog, I bought a condiment mainly meant for rice and vegetable dishes at a drugstore near my house.

 Ninniku Miso (にんにく味噌)

-Although miso soybean paste itself is usually quite salty, Ninniku Miso is a sweet savory paste that stimulates your appetite.
+Although miso itself is usually quite salty, Ninniku Miso is a sweet and savory paste that can stimulate your appetite.

-In fact, hot steamed plain rice and Ninniku Miso are the basic combination to us Japanese.
-We usually put the garlic soybean paste on top of the rice and enjoy together.
-Besides, the garlic miso paste pairs well with almost any vegetable dish.
+In fact, a hot bowl of white rice and Ninniku Miso are a combination familiar to us Japanese, and the garlic miso paste pairs well with almost any vegetable dish.

-For example, the sweet miso paste matches quite well with boiled spinach.
+For example, the sweet miso paste can make boiled spinach very easy to eat and delicious.

-Lastly, for those who are interested in this classic Japanese condiment, let me introduce a simple but tasty Ninniku Miso recipe from this Japanese site.
+Lastly, for people who are interested in this Japanese condiment, let me introduce a simple and tasty Ninniku Miso recipe from this Japanese site.

 |Sugar||1 to 2 tablespoons|